Morgan Genevieve BlueIndexer and developmental editor

-Dr. Morgan Genevieve Blue is an indexer and developmental editor at Ideas on Fire, where she uses her interdisciplinary knowledge and keen eye for detail to build indexes and edit book proposals that extend the reach of interdisciplinary scholarship.
+Dr. Morgan Genevieve Blue (she/her) is an indexer and developmental editor at Ideas on Fire, where she uses her interdisciplinary knowledge and keen eye for detail to build indexes and edit book proposals that extend the reach of interdisciplinary scholarship.

 Morgan also runs BLUE Indexing & Editorial Services, where she edits, proofreads, and indexes books for scholars in a wide range of disciplines and at all points in their careers.
 She also reviews book proposals and manuscripts for academic presses and researches girls’ media culture.